Skip to Main Content

 • Overview of Research

-The Climate Variability and Change Working Group seeks to understand the externally forced and internally generated climate variability of peninsular Florida and predict how it might change in the coming decades.
-To that end we analyze state of the science observational datasets and utilize numerical models to simulate and predict how South Florida’s climate may change over time.
+The Climate Variability Working Group seeks to understand the externally forced and internally generated climate variability of peninsular Florida and predict how it might change in the coming decades.
+We analyze state of the science observational datasets and utilize numerical models to simulate and predict how South Florida’s climate may change over time.

 • Overview of Research